86challenge/rules/rules.typ

   + *Engine & Powertrain*
     + Engine software must be OEM
-    + Engine oil coolers, accumulators, and/or sump changes are allowed
+    + Oil coolers, accumulators, and/or sump changes are allowed
     + Gen. 2 intake charcoal filters shall be present and unaltered
-    + #highlight[Transmission and diff oil coolers are allowed]
-    + #highlight[Any pump gasoline (including blending high-octane gasoline) is allowed]
+    + #highlight[Any pump gasoline (including blending high-octane pump gasoline) is allowed]

   + *Alignment*
     + Front camber shall not exceed (be more negative than) -2.5 degrees